 Banesco is one of the first Venezuelan banks holding only Venezuelan capital.
 It was founded in 1977 as the Banco Agroindustrial Venezolano (Venezuelan Agroindustrial Bank), until it changed its name to Banco Financiero (Financial Bank) in 1987.
 In 1992, after changing their name to Bancentro, the bank was acquired by the Banesco Financial Organization, the banking division came to dominate the company and was combined with the other divisions to form a banco universal (universal bank).

-Bottom line, Banesco USA and Banesco (Velezuelan) are not the same.
+Bottom line, Banesco USA and Banesco (Velezuelan) are not the same financial institution.

 When compared to similar length-of-term CDs tracked by DepositAccounts.com which are available nationally and have minimum deposit requirements of $10k or less, no bank or credit union has a higher rate than currently offered on the Banesco USA 12-month BaneSmart CD.
 The following table compares the 12-month BaneSmart CD to the two highest-rate CDs from other banks and the two highest-rate CDs from credit unions.

 |APY||CD Term (Early Withdrawal Penalty)||Credit Union/Bank|

 |4.29%||13-Month CD Special (EWP=180 days)||NASB|

 |4.15%||12-Month Special Certificate (EWP=90 days)||Justice Federal Credit Union|

 |4.13%||12-month Share Certificate (EWP=90 days)||GTE Financial|